 To respond to poverty in the region by promoting savings and credit groups as effective instruments for accessing financial services, building sustainable livelihoods and empowering women and other vulnerable groups.

 To empower poor and vulnerable groups through social and economic mobilisation to become drivers of positive change.

 SaveAct is registered as an NPO: 054-243.

-Founded in 2005 with money from the Ford Foundation, SaveAct is an established programme and brand with multiple partners and, as of late 2018, over 73,000 members.
+Founded in 2005 with money from the Ford Foundation, SaveAct is an established programme and brand with multiple partners and, as of late 2018, 80,000 members.
 The organisation’s work reaches into the most remote parts of South Africa, building the financial capability of individuals to manage their own financial services, meet consumption needs and invest in sustainable livelihoods.
 Through saving they have access to large lumps sums of money at reasonable interest rates.
 This enables them to invest and afford items previously out of reach.
 SaveAct has 100 000 members who:

 - Grow their capital by approximately 25%